 - For public accommodation purposes, Alaska protects the rights of physically or mentally challenged individuals to be accompanied by a certified service animal.
 See Service Animals.

-- Some Alaska municipalities also have local ordinances prohibiting discrimination against individuals with disabilities.
+- Anchorage, Alaska has an ordinance prohibiting discrimination against individuals with disabilities.
 See Local Ordinances.